manjunathrreddy/cloudcodebox/source/_posts/terraform-gcp-series-part-3.md

   }
 ```

 The for_each meta argument will assign the values to the arguments from the list with key-value pair.
+While we can now test the above  template.
+For generalizing the network, subnet and load balancer related stuffs, I will post in the future articles.

+`terraform apply -var-file=app-<env>.tfvars`

+And the above command create compute instances depending on the tfvars file while deploying.